Lost in La Mancha: Reception

-Released in 2002, Lost in La Mancha received very positive reception from critics.
-Review aggregate Rotten Tomatoes reports that 94% of critics have given Lost in La Mancha a positive review based on 100 reviews, with an average rating of 7.53/10, making the film "Certified fresh" on the website's rating system.
+Released in 2002, Lost in La Mancha received positive reception from critics.
+Review aggregate Rotten Tomatoes reports that 94% of critics have given Lost in La Mancha a positive review based on 103 reviews, with an average rating of 7.60/10.
 It also holds a "Top Critics" score of 89%.
 The website's critical consensus is "A remarkable behind-the-scenes look at a movie that wasn't, Lost in La Mancha is an incisive, entertaining document of the difficulties inherent in the moviemaking process."
-On Metacritic, the film has a weighted average score of 74 out of 100, based on 35 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 74 out of 100, based on 35 critics.

-Critic Leonard Maltin has described Lost in La Mancha as one of the best films about the process of film-making.
+Critic Leonard Maltin has described Lost in La Mancha as one of the best films about the process of filmmaking.

 It was nominated for various awards, including a BAFTA Award and a Satellite Award for Best Documentary Film.
 It won a Satellite Award for Best Documentary DVD.